indypy/todopyramid/README.md

 config.add_static_view('deform_bootstrap_static', 'deform_bootstrap:static', cache_max_age=3600)
 ```

 Now we need to get our template structure in place.
-We'll add a `todopyramid/layouts.py` with the following:
+We'll add a `todopyramid/layouts.py` with the following (see the [Creating a Custom UX for Pyramid][customux] tutorial for more details):

 ```
 ifrom pyramid.renderers import get_renderer